Sensitivity of spectral lines to granulation: The Sun: Sensitivity analysis with solar lines

 \subsection{Spectral line sample}

-Our illustrative sample consists of spectral lines resulting from electronic transitions in the neutral and singly ionized states of Fe and Ti.
+Our illustrative sample consists of spectral lines resulting from electronic transitions in the neutral and singly ionized states of Fe and Ti (Tables~\ref{tab:datafei}--\ref{tab:datatiii}).
 This choice is driven by the following considerations.
 Due to the complex electronic configuration of Fe atoms, numerous allowed transitions take place in them giving rise to millions of spectral lines in the visible range of the solar spectrum.
 As a result, the behavior of RV jitter in solar-like stars is to a large extent determined by the iron lines.
-While Ti lines are not as abundant as Fe lines, the first ionization potential of Ti (6.828 eV) is slightly lower than that of Fe (7.902 eV).
+While Ti lines are not as abundant as Fe lines, the first ionization potential of Ti (6.828 eV) is lower than that of Fe (7.902 eV).
 Thereby, Ti lines allow us to illustrate how ionization potential impacts line sensitivities to granulation.

-Tables~\ref{tab:datafei}--\ref{tab:datatiii} show the list of lines analyzed in this study.
-They cover a wide range of excitation energies of the lower level involved in the transition ($E_{\mathrm{low}}$) as well as oscillator strengths (log($gf$)).
-The line sample was selected based on a visual inspection of their strengths in the solar limb ($\mu=0.1$) intensity spectrum\footnote{https://www.irsol.usi.ch/it/data\_archive/ss2} \citep{Gandorfer2000,Gandorfer2002,Stenflo2005}.
+The line sample listed in Tables~\ref{tab:datafei}--\ref{tab:datatiii} cover a wide range of excitation energies of the lower level involved in the transition ($E_{\mathrm{low}}$) as well as of oscillator strengths (log($gf$)).
+The line sample was selected based on a visual inspection of the line strengths near the solar limb ($\mu=0.1$) intensity spectrum\footnote{https://www.irsol.usi.ch/it/data\_archive/ss2} \citep{Gandorfer2000,Gandorfer2002,Stenflo2005}.
 Our focus was to choose lines which are unblended (or at least not strongly blended given the high line density in the visible spectrum) and are clearly visible in the solar spectrum even at the limb in the wavelength range 430--530\,nm.
-This spectral region is chosen so as to cover the window around 500\,nm where the solar irradiance spectrum per unit wavelength peaks.
+We opted for this spectral range to illustrate the effects since it covers the window around 500\,nm where the solar irradiance spectrum per unit wavelength peaks.

-Convective velocities associated with granulation introduce net blueshifts in spectral lines, broaden the lines and makes them asymmetric \citep{Dravinsetal1981}.
+Convective velocities associated with granulation introduce net blueshifts in spectral lines, broaden the lines and make them asymmetric \citep{Dravinsetal1981}.
 Since our aim is to characterize the subtle changes in these granulation-driven effects, it is crucial to synthesize spectral lines at high spectral resolution.
 Therefore, we compute intensity profiles emerging at disk center for each of the lines in our sample at a spectral resolving power $R=2000000$.
 All in all, for each spectral line we perform calculations on 32 \,x\, 32 spaxels, disregarding possible blends, as they could obscure the general trends in line behavior that we aim to establish.